gostevedore/stevedore/README.md

 The _name_ is set to `{{ .Name }}` which will be replaced by the actual name of the image.
 The _version_ is set to `{{ .Version }}-{{ .Parent.Name }}{{ .Parent.Version }}` which will be replaced by the actual version of the image and its parent name and version.
 The _builder_ is set to `my-app`, which is the _global-builder_ previously defined in the `/docker/builders/apps.yaml` file.
 The _parents_ are set to `busybox:1.35` for `2.1.0` version, `busybox:1.35` and `busybox:1.36` for the `3.2.1` version.

-You can use the following comand to ensure that images are already defined.
+You can use the following command to ensure that images are already defined.

 ```sh
 / $ cd /docker